 Destin Assault And Battery Attorney

-If you have been charged with assault or battery, please contact our office at (850) 243-6097 to set up a free consultation.
-These charges are serious and can be devastating if they are enhanced from a misdemeanor to a felony.
-Our criminal defense team has experience defending Destin assault and battery cases for both local residents and visitors.
+If you have been arrested for charges of assault or battery in Destin, please contact my office at (850) 243-6097 to set up a free consultation.
+These charges are serious and can be harmful to your future if they are enhanced from a misdemeanor to a felony.

 Battery Offenses in Destin, Florida